 The Hands Across the Valley Quilters Guild in Amherst, Massachusetts, was formed in 1983 by a group of quilters who came together to share their joy in and knowledge of quilt making.
 The guild’s first involvement with a quilt show was a joint effort with the Amherst Women’s Club in the spring of 1983.
-The Club’s house and barn were packed with quilts.
-That spring the Guild also worked on a quilt to take to the round-the-clock quiltathon at the New England Images I, the New England Quilters Guild show.
+The club’s house and barn were packed with quilts.
+That spring, the Guild also worked on a quilt to take to the round-the-clock quiltathon at New England Images I, the New England Quilters Guild show.

-In the Fall of 1984, the Guild put on a month-long show at the Jones Library in Amherst.
-The Library had received funding for some quilt-related events such as showing a few movies, and the Guild created an appropriate setting.
+In the fall of 1984, the Guild put on a month-long show at the Jones Library in Amherst.
+The library had received funding for some quilt-related events such as showing a few movies, and the Guild created an appropriate setting.
 In fact, Guild members loaned so many quilts that the quilts on display were changed during the show.

 The Guild’s current membership consists of more than 100 individuals with a wide variety of interests, skill levels, and talents from all corners of the Pioneer Valley and beyond.